hodcroftlab/enterovirus_a71/ingest/README.md

 # Ingest

 The `ingest` directory contains scripts and workflow files for data ingestion and preparation.
+Sequences and corresponding metdata are fetched from Genbank, then cleaned and curated.
+This process includes restructuring and formatting the metadata and sequence files into formats suitable for downstream processes.

 ## Directory Overview
 - **[generate_from_genbank](bin/generate_from_genbank.py):** Script to download and parse GenBank files into required formats.